torabir/Javascript-web-games/README.md

 # Descrition:

-3 small games created with JS, html and css.
+3 small games for the web browser, created with JS, html and css.

 # How to run: